Sean Locke Photography / Shutterstock.com

 Ready for a nice, fat refund check from Uncle Sam?
 Before you get too excited, soberly think about how easy it is to waste that money foolishly.

-All too often, such extra money makes people splurge, even while they imagine they’re saving it.
-How do you make sure this year’s windfall makes your life better in the long term?
+All too often, extra money makes people splurge, even while they imagine they’re saving it.
+How do you make sure this year’s windfall makes your life better over the long haul?
 Try these nine ways.

 Idea No. 1: Pay down high-interest debt

-High interest rates can lead to the accumulation of devastating debt.
-Eventually you can end up with payments so large that it becomes difficult to do more than pay the minimum required each month.
+High interest rates on your debt can lead to devastating costs.
+Eventually, you can end up with payments so large that it becomes difficult to do more than pay the minimum required each month.

 Think of this way: Paying off a debt with a 15 percent interest rate is like earning 15 percent, risk-free and tax-free.
 That’s an investment virtually impossible to find these days.